Coarse Ricci curvature of weighted Riemannian manifolds: Application to random geometric graphs

+\begin{remark} \begin{itemize} \item The events $\Omega_n$ are thus constructed precisely to capture the Riemannian metric to a sufficient degree of approximation, while also granting sufficient density of graph vertices.
+These two properties are warranted by the events $A_n$ and $C_n$, respectively. \item The non-uniform weight $e^{-V}$ only appears in \cref{prelim-good-events}, while the proofs of \cref{cn-events} and \cref{an-events} are unaffected by the weight.
+The non-uniformity is also important for construction of the sequence of random graphs $(G_n)_{n\in \mathbb{N}}$ in \cref{graphs-notation}, so that the corresponding empirical measures $\eta_{x_0}^{\delta_n}$ and $\eta_y^{\delta_n}$ approximate the non-uniform test measures $\nu_{x_0}^{\delta_n}$ and $\nu_y^{\delta_n}$, respectively, in the Wasserstein distance.

-In fact, instead of the Riemannian distance of connected vertices one could use any graph metric satisfying properties in \cref{approximating-properties}.
-Such graph metrics are referred to in \cite{hoorn-arxiv} as "$\delta_n$-good approximations" to the Riemannian metric. \end{remark}
+\item Instead of the Riemannian distance of connected vertices one could in general use any graph metric satisfying properties in \cref{approximating-properties}.
+Such graph metrics are referred to in \cite{hoorn-2023} as "$\delta_n$-good approximations" to the Riemannian metric. \end{itemize} \end{remark}